Automattic/newspack-co-authors-plus-tools/README.md

 # Newspack Co-Authors Plus Tools

 Helper CLI tools for mass processing content for use with the Co-Authors Plus plugin.

-Depends on the Co-Authors Plus plugin.
+Depends on the Co-Authors Plus plugin - this plugin's not fancy :) so make sure you install it yourself, or it will break in errors.

 ## Example CLI uses